-Continued probation is a similar set of academic conditions placed on a student, who while on probation has failed to raise his or her minimum GPA to at least 2.0, but has a GPA of at least 2.0 in the next term.
-Successful progress requirements apply in this case as well.
-Academic Suspension is a sanction.
-Any student on probation failing to raise his or her cumulative GPA to at least 2.0, and unable to earn a GPA of at least a 2.0 in his or her next term, is placed on academic suspension for a term of one calendar year.
+Continued Probation is a similar set of academic conditions placed on a student who, while on Probation, has failed to raise his or her minimum GPA to at least 2.0, but has a GPA of at least 2.0 in the next term.
+Satisfactory Academic Progress requirements apply in this case as well.
+Any student who is on continued probation may enroll in courses up to, but no more than 15 credit hours in the next semester.
+He or she will be required to retake those courses in which he or she has previously earned an F or D, as soon as possible.